 Switzerland has been participating operationally in the Schengen/Dublin system since 12 December 2008.
 As an associated State, Switzerland is committed to implementing further developments of the Schengen and Dublin legal frameworks.
 The cooperation between Switzerland and the European countries in the context of the association in Schengen/Dublin brings economic and financial advantages.
 On top of the economic advantages, Schengen represents a fundamental instrument in the area of domestic security.
 Dublin allows for substantial savings, as Switzerland is not a typical country of first asylum due to its geographical location.

 Switzerland's right to shape EU decisions

-In the further development of Schengen/Dublin law, Switzerland has a right to participate in shaping decisions but not a formal right to participate in making them.
-As part of Switzerland’s right to participate in decision-shaping, the Swiss justice minister, Federal Councillor Karin Keller-Sutter, regularly takes part in the meetings of the EU justice and home affairs ministers.
+In the further development of Schengen/Dublin law, Switzerland has a right to participate in shaping decisions.
+As part of Switzerland’s right to participate in decision-shaping, the Swiss Federal Councillor Karin Keller-Sutter, Head of the Federal Department of Justice and Police, regularly takes part in the meetings of the EU justice and home affairs ministers.
 This body meets to decide – as a rule in parallel with the European Parliament – on the adoption of all new laws.
-Once a law is adopted, Switzerland then decides autonomously whether or not it will adopt a corresponding new legal provision.
+Once a law is adopted, Switzerland then decides autonomously whether or not it will also adopt a corresponding new legal provision.
 In the event of non-adoption, the EU and Switzerland are required to seek pragmatic solutions.
 Ultimately, non-adoption of the new legal development could lead to the termination of the agreement.